 - Men who are already eating a decent diet and would benefit from a boost of vitamins essential to them.

-- People who care about the quality of a product and want full transparency about where the ingredients of a product are sources from.
+- People who care about the quality of a product and want full transparency about where ta product’s ingredients are sourced from.

 - Folks who experience digestive issues from capsules.